What do you believe in – Destiny or Free Will?

-“I don’t think God will just drop food in my lap unless I work for it.”
+“I don’t think God will just drop food into my lap unless I work for it.”

 “He operates in mysterious ways,” the saint replied smilingly.
 “And, let me tell you, if he wants to feed you, you will be fed.”

-Maluk vehemently disagreed and the argument went on destiny or free will , until they finally agreed on a wager.
+Maluk vehemently disagreed and the argument went on about destiny or free will, until they finally agreed on a wager.
 It was decided that if God was real then within the next 24 hours he would somehow feed Maluk no matter what he did.

 “Are you saying that even if I go hide somewhere and do nothing, he will still feed me?”